Start Here: GAIL 101 Courses

 The GAIL - Stewardship & Acknowledgements class will show you where to find reports about donors to recognize their gifts to your school, college, or unit.
 We will also discuss Recognition Programs, Birthday Cards, and Honor Rolls.

-Looking for Qualtrics training instead?
+Looking for Qualtrics training?
 Click here to submit an AskIT ticket for access to UGA’s Qualtrics XM and for assistance with sending out your own surveys to alumni and donors.

 RPM